EL-Grond/Mine/README.md

 # Mine
-A primitive version of minecraft.
-Made without the usage of pre-made algorithms for perlin noise or 2d-projection of a 3d-environment
+A primitive version of Minecraft.
+Made without the usage of pre-made algorithms for Perlin noise or 2D-projection of a 3D-environment

+# Development
+Created by EL-Grond during Spring 2023.

+# Technical Details
+...